melvinmt/early-reader-app/IMPLEMENTATION_PLAN.md

-# Early Reader: 100 Easy Lessons App Implementation Plan
+# Early Reader: Implementation Plan

-An app implementation of the DISTAR-based methodology from "Teach Your Child to Read in 100 Easy Lessons" by Siegfried Engelmann, Phyllis Haddox, and Elaine Bruner.
+An app implementation of the DISTAR phonics methodology pioneered by Siegfried Engelmann, combined with spaced repetition learning algorithms.

 ---